alexulanch/node-cli-template/README.md

 - `pnpm build` — Compiles TypeScript code to JavaScript in the `dist` folder.
 - `pnpm lint` — Runs ESLint to check for code quality and style issues.
 - `pnpm format` — Formats all code using Prettier.
-- `pnpm test` — Runs Vitest in interactive watch mode.
+- `pnpm test` — Runs Vitest with coverage reporting enabled.
 - `pnpm test:watch` — Alias for `pnpm test`.
-- `pnpm coverage` — Runs tests once and generates a code coverage report.
 - `pnpm docs` — Generates API documentation using TypeDoc in the `docs` folder.
 - `pnpm release` — (For CI/CD) Automates package versioning, changelog generation, and publishing via Semantic Release.